-We have presented large-scale climatic consequences of the new RCP scenarios. which are designed for the forthcoming IPCC AR5 to span the full range of possible 5 future pathways of anthropogenic GHG emissions.
-CLIMBER-3 α atmospheric temperature projections and AOGCM emulations using MAGICC6 are qualitatively and quantitatively similar for the 21st century.
-CLIMBER-3 α temperatures tend to be slightly higher than the median of the AOGCM emulations (cf. Fig. 1).
-This reflects CLIMBER-3 α 's climate sensitivity of about 3.4 °C, which is higher than the average cli-10 mate sensitivy of the AOGCM emulations of 2.9 °C (Meinshausen et al., 2008, Table 4), but still close to the IPCC AR4 best estimate of 3°C (Meehl et al., 2007).
-While the CLIMBER-3 α simulations are based on the standard settings presented in Montoya et al. (2005), the wider range of possible climate responses is covered by the emulation ensemble with MAGICC6, spanning climate sensitivities from 1.9 °C (emulation of 15 the NCAR PCM model) to 5.7 °C (emulation of the MIROC3.2 high resolution model, see Meinshausen et al., 2008, Table 4).
+We have presented large-scale climatic consequences of the new RCP scenarios, which are designed for the forthcoming IPCC AR5 to span the full range of future pathways of anthropogenic GHG emissions currently discussed in the literature (Moss et al., 2008, page i).
+CLIMBER-3a atmospheric temperature projections and AOGCM emulations using MAGICC6 are qualitatively and quantitatively similar for the 21st century.
+CLIMBER-3 α temperatures tend to be slightly higher than the median of the AOGCM emulations (cf. Fig. 1), owing to the difference in climate sensitivity.
+While the CLIMBER-3 α simulations are based on the standard settings presented in Montoya et al. (2005), the wider range of possible climate responses is covered by the emulation ensemble with MAGICC6, spanning climate sensitivities from 1.9 °C (emulation of the NCAR PCM model) to 5.7 °C (emulation of the MIROC3.2 high resolution model, see Meinshausen et al., 2008, Table 4).
 With respect to atmospheric quantities, the coarse resolution of CLIMBER-3 α and the limitations of the statistical-dynamical representation must be kept in mind.
 On the other hand, large-scale oceanic quantities have been shown to be in good agreement with recent AOGCM results.